 About Architects for Health

-The aim of Architects for Health is to promote and campaign for better healthcare environments through bringing together organisations and individuals who share an interest in excellence in the planning and design of healthcare facilities.
+The aim of Architects for Health is to promote and campaign for better healthcare environments through bringing together individuals and organisations who share an interest in excellence in the planning and design of healthcare facilities.

-Architects for Health is a non-profit organisation for architects and others interested in the design and planning of healthcare facilities.
+Architects for Health is a non-profit making organisation for architects, and anyone interested in the design and planning of healthcare facilities.
 Its inception in 1992 was a response to the considerable strategic change in the health sector.
-Since then, AfH have grown into an organisation with a 500-strong membership list for whom it provides a national network of support and the means to influence policy and as a forum for new ideas.
+Since then, AfH have grown into an established organisation with a membership list of around 500 for whom it provides a national network of support, the means to influence policy and as a forum for new ideas.

 Arrangements are made to visit health facilities at home and abroad including presentations and discussion with their designers and management.